Aimar Sher

 Aimar Hazar Anwar Sher (born 20 December 2002) is an Iraqi professional footballer who plays as a midfielder for Sarpsborg 08 and the Iraq national team.

 Early life

-Sher was born in Iraq, but moved to Sweden at age four together with his family.
+Sher was born in Kirkuk, Iraq to Assyro-Chaldean parents, but moved to Sweden at age four together with his family.

 He grew up in Stockholm and started to play football as a youngster with local clubs Mälarhöjdens IK and Enskede IK, before joining the academy of Hammarby IF in 2013.
 Sher was part of the Hammarby side that won the U17 Swedish championship in 2019.

 Club career

 Hammarby IF

 On 21 August 2019, Sher made his competitive debut for Hammarby in a 3–1 away win against IFK Luleå in Svenska Cupen.
 The next month, on 25 September, Sher made his league debut for the club, coming on as a late substitute in a 3–1 away win against IK Sirius in Allsvenskan.
 He became Hammarby's youngest Allsvenskan debutant so far at age 16 and nine months, surpassing the former record holder Isac Lidberg.
 Sher signed his first professional contract with Hammarby on 20 November 2019.

 On 5 August 2020, Sher signed a new two-year contract with Hammarby after establishing himself in the first-team squad.
 He scored his first competitive goal for the club on 1 November the same year, a stoppage-time equaliser in a 1–1 home draw against BK Häcken.
 In his full debut season, Sher played 21 games, although the side disappointedly finished 8th in the table.

 On 30 May 2021, Sher won the 2020–21 Svenska Cupen with Hammarby, through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final, where he scored his attempt.